-Carmen Twillie Ambar is the 15th president of Oberlin College and the first African American leader in the institution’s 188-year history.
-Ambar came to Oberlin in 2017, after serving for nine years as president of Cedar Crest College in Allentown, Pennsylvania.
+Carmen Twillie Ambar is the 15th president of Oberlin College and the first African American leader since the institution was founded in 1833.
+She came to Oberlin in 2017, after serving for nine years as president of Cedar Crest College in Allentown, Pennsylvania.

-In August 2020, Ambar established the Presidential Initiative on Racial Equity and Diversity that launched a 21-person commission to help guide issues of violence, police-community relationships, and racial injustices.
+In 2020, Ambar established the Presidential Initiative on Racial Equity and Diversity that launched a 21-person commission to help guide action on issues of violence, police-community relationships, and racial injustice.

 Ambar holds a bachelor’s degree in international economics from Georgetown University, a master’s in public administration from Princeton, and a law degree from Columbia University.